Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 3. Visit the Hakone Open-Air Museum

-4. Cable car and ropeway to Owakudani
+4. Ride the cable car and ropeway to Owakudani

-5. Walk around Owakudani
+5. Explore Owakudani

 Day 2